samirnarain/data-science/project/readme.md

 ### 3.2 Data Preparation

-The Dataset was received in a csv file with European formate decimal places.
+The Dataset was received in a csv file with European format decimal places.
 As it was loaded into R, it needed to be transformed to the correct format to be interpreted as numbers.
 There was a significant amount of incomplete data, which was filled with 'NULL' or 'Onbekend' which had to be fixed before it could be used.
 The columns by default were treated as factors and the variables which were required to be numeric had to be converted explicitly.
+The operation types for each operation were grouped, so the needed to be split effectively to analyse the impact of individual operation in scenarios where multiple operations were being performed.

 ### 3.3 Data Mining